 Modern outboard engines have come a long way, whether you’re talking about the now-common four-stroke or modern DFI motors.
 In both cases, reliability is far better than it was in decades past, fuel efficiency has increased, and problems like smoky exhaust and ear-splitting sound levels are ancient history.
 But that doesn't mean your new outboard is infallible.
-In fact, there are a few common problems with modern outboards which crop up again and again.
+In fact, there are a few common problems with modern outboard motors that crop up again and again.
 These will leave some of us sitting at the dock, wishing instead of fishing.
 For those of us who know the quick fix solution, however, these problems are easy to take care of.

 PROBLEM: Your engine cranks and cranks, but never attempts to catch.